WPBeginner

 You will now see the HTML code of your link.
 Go ahead and add the rel="nofollow" attribute to the link element.

-If you see the rel="noopener noreferrer" attribute in the HTML code, then add simply add nofollow within the quotation marks.
+If you see the rel="noopener noreferrer" attribute in the HTML code, then simply add nofollow within the quotation marks.

 Adding the nofollow attribute to the link in your HTML code

-Once done, just click on the 3 dots icon again then select ‘Edit visually’ to go back to the standard visual format.
+Then, select ‘Edit visually’ to go back to the standard visual format.

 Switch back to editing your block visually

 This will convert your normal link to a nofollow link.
-You can follow the same process for adding nofollow attribute to all other external links.
+You can follow the same process for adding the nofollow attribute to all other external links.

 Even though AIOSEO is the easiest way to add nofollow links, you can also add links manually if you are using the classic editor.